Marrakech In Morocco - Travel Guide

-Ben Youssef Madrasa in Marrakech – Complete Travel Guide
+Ben Youssef Madrasa Marrakech (Medersa Ben Youssef) – Complete Travel Guide

 History of the Site

-Ben Youssef Madrasa was originally founded in the 14th century by Sultan Abu al-Hasan of the Marinid dynasty.
+The Ben Youssef Madrasa (Medersa Ben Youssef) was originally founded in the 14th century by Sultan Abu al-Hasan of the Marinid dynasty.
 Its name honors Ali ibn Yusuf, a powerful Almoravid ruler whose contributions to Marrakech shaped the city we know today.

 At its height, the madrasa could host around 900 students who traveled from across Morocco and the Maghreb to study Islamic law, theology, science, and mathematics.
 Life inside its walls was demanding: small dormitories surrounded the courtyards, providing humble accommodation for students devoted to learning.